Employment opportunities will be posted here as available.

 Our staff is a tight knit team of highly driven individuals who are committed to the mission of the organization.
 Each team member is responsible for his or/her own responsibilities but also has ownership of the overall organizational success.

-The position requires attending regular court hearings, accompanying volunteers on home visits as needed, and supporting volunteers with regular office hours.
+The position requires writing and editing court reports, attending regular court hearings, accompanying volunteers on home visits as needed, and supporting volunteers with regular office hours.
 Regular, detailed case documentation is required to maintain compliance with standards.
 The Advocacy Case Coordinator is the point of contact for all child welfare stakeholders and the main support for the volunteer advocate.
 Successful candidates must be flexible to attend occasional evening and weekend trainings and organizational events.

 Minimum Education Required: 4-year degree, Masters/J.D.
 Preferred